diegoasua/dubbing/README.md

 http://localhost:3000/
 ```

-Click on the button when you're ready to transcribe.
+Click on the button when you're ready to start dubbing.